3 May 15, 1842

 Lewis was here about three of four days before I arrived here.
 He thought I was here, stayed two days expecting me along.
 He then wrote a line and left.
 He writes that he and a fellow by the name of Smith have set twenty four acres of mint this spring and it is large enough to hoe.
 It is in the town of Florence St. Jo.
 Co.
 5 miles from White Pigeon north I think.

-Father was very low with a live complaint or consumption when I left home.
+Father was very low with a liver complaint or consumption when I left home.
 I have not heard from him since I left.
 The rest were well as usual.

 There is a good spring of water on my land.
 A brook runs through the back part of it which there is two saw mills within one mile of it.
 A road on 2 sides of it.
 12 houses within 1 1/2 mile of it.
 9 miles south west of Jamesville.
 3 miles south of Allen being in the timbered land white wood and maple beech butnut bass black walnut oak hickory are the principal timber on the land.
 You may judge what the soil is for yourself.
 Six miles from Hillsdale Center which the railroad will be completed to from Adrian this season.